List of Los Angeles Angels broadcasters: Television

 In 2009, Fox Sports West began broadcasting 25 additional games to its schedule, subtracting those from the KCOP package, bringing their total to 125 games.
 KCOP-TV's current schedule of 25 games will mostly consist of Sunday afternoon contests, and selected Saturday night games.

 In December 2011—the same day news broke of the Angels signing a 10-year, $240 million contract with Albert Pujols—it was announced that the Angels also finalized a new 17-year television deal with Fox Sports West for $2.5 billion.
 Like the 2006 deal, this deal voided the previous one.
 As part of this new deal, the Angels also obtained a 25% equity stake in Fox Sports West.

+On March 31, 2021, all Fox Sports Networks besides two would continue operating, however under the name Bally Sports, consequently, the Angels' home network, Fox Sports West would become Bally Sports West.
+This happened due to the Acquisition of 21st Century Fox by Disney, which forced Disney to sell the regional sports networks to Sinclair Broadcast Group's sports subsidiary, Diamond Sports Group, due to Disney's ownership of ESPN, and the United States Department of Justice determined the acquisition of the networks would cause Disney to create an anti-competitive pricing space.
+Sinclair then sold the naming rights of the networks to Bally's Corporation.
+Fox Sports West ended its coverage on March 31, 2021, with MLB Opening Day taking place on the Bally Sports West's launch.

+On March 14, 2023, Diamond Sports Group filed for Chapter 11 Bankruptcy, following a missed $140 million interest payment 30 days prior.
+This bankruptcy caused missed payments to some teams, as well as two teams' broadcast rights being returned to the MLB.
+The Angels would ultimately continue to air on Bally Sports West, which was renamed FanDuel Sports Network West after the Diamond Sports Group (since renamed Main Street Sports Group) emerged from bankruptcy in 2025.
+During the 2025 season, the Angels announced that their partnership with KCOP would expand, with KCOP simulcasting FanDuel Sports Network-produced broadcasts of 12 Sunday games.